dalevilla/automatic-wi-fi-reset-using-wemos-d1-mini/README.md

 The controls of the project.
 It is connected to the Wi-Fi, and upon disconnection, activates the normally closed relay to reset the router.

-Wemos D1 Mini can be programmed via the Arduino IDE.
+Wemos D1 Mini was programmed using the Arduino IDE.

 * 5VDC Mechanical Relay SRD-05VDC-SL-C